 Skip to content

-• In case you modify the SDK's source code, we cannot guarantee that its features will work; but we trust you to know when and how it is worth it for you to take on that responsibility.
+In case you modify the SDK's source code, we cannot guarantee that its features will work.
+We trust you to know when doing so might be worth it for you (VCS are your friend here).

-• The SDK keeps itself as simple as possible, provides reasonable extension points and is clearly documented.
+The SDK keeps itself as simple as possible, providing extension points and clear documented.

 Beamable has a hard-dependency on Docker.
 This is needed for two things: